Proposed

 We surveyed 4,671 parents.
 A staggering 92.9% had little to no idea how to keep their children safe online.
 That’s not a parenting failure—it’s a systemic failure.

-It doesn’t take away any adult’s "freedom of speech" or access.
+Rob wrote a bill making it as straightforward as possible, making sure it doesn't take away any adult’s "freedom of speech" or access.

 It just ensures our kids are protected from the worst parts of the internet—by default.